binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Consider what sensitive information you really need to store.
 Consider using the following key derivation functions (KDFs) for all sensitive data.
 Not just passwords.
 Also continue to [remind your customers](https://speakerdeck.com/binarymist/passwords-lol) to always use unique passwords that are made up of alphanumeric, upper-case, lower-case and special characters.
 It is also worth considering pushing the use of high quality password vaults.
 Do not limit password lengths.
 Encourage long passwords.

 PBKDF2, bcrypt and [scrypt](http://www.tarsnap.com/scrypt.html) are KDFs that are designed to be slow.
 Used in a process commonly known as key stretching.
 The process of key stretching in terms of how long it takes can be tuned by increasing or decreasing the number of cycles used.
 Often 1000 cycles or more for passwords. "_The function used to protect stored credentials should balance attacker and defender verification.
 The defender needs an acceptable response time for verification of users’ credentials during peak use.
-However, the time required to map_" `<credential> → <protected form>` "_must remain beyond threats’ hardware (GPU, FPGA) and technique (dictionary-based, brute force, etc) capabilities._"
+However, the time required to map_ `<credential> -> <protected form>` _must remain beyond threats’ hardware (GPU, FPGA) and technique (dictionary-based, brute force, etc) capabilities._"

 > OWASP Password Storage